xylous/settle/doc/projects.md

 the root of your Zettelkasten is at `~/docs/zettelkasten`, then `~/docs/zettelkasten/myproject` can be a project, but `~/docs/zettelkasten/myproject/mysubproject` cannot.
-Likewise, since `~/docs` isn't a subdirectory of your Zettelkasten's root, it can't can't count as a project.
+Likewise, since `~/docs` isn't a subdirectory of your Zettelkasten's root, it can't count as a project.

 The reason for this design choice is that, with subprojects like this, it would become a hierarchical nightmare extremely fast.